Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 Softmax is useless because it's a monotonic function.
 It doesn't change the order of the values.
 So it doesn't change the order of the probabilities.
 So it doesn't change the order of the predictions.

 During training, we can use the logits directly.
 During inference, we can use the logits directly or we can use the softmax if we want to sample from the distribution.

+### Loss

+The loss is usually the cross-entropy loss, but we don't want our model to be too confident.
+So we can use label smoothing.

 ## Transformers in NLP